-To serve all people within our jurisdiction with respect, fairness and compassion.
+The mission of the Fayette County Sheriff's Office Criminal Investigation Division is to serve all people within our jurisdiction with respect, fairness and compassion.
 We are committed to the protection of life and property.
 We will enforce county, state, and federal laws in a fair and impartial manner.
 We will strive to improve the quality of life in our county by seeking the truth, while protecting the individual rights of each of our citizens, and maintaining respect for human dignity.
 We will combat crime by conducting prompt and diligent investigations.
-We strive to use all technological resources combined with traditional investigative methods to solve crimes, arrest suspects and their accomplices, locate fugitives and missing persons as well as recovering stolen property.
+Members of the Criminal Investigations Division which include General and Juvenile Investigators, School Resource Officers, Special Operations, Narcotics and Warrant Investigators as well as Crime Scene Investigators will strive to use all technological resources combined with traditional investigative methods to solve crimes, arrest suspects and their accomplices, locate fugitives and missing persons as well as recovering stolen property.